wilsonvetdev/random-practice/javascript-practice/jsCS.md

 More complex.
 Worse case scenario for it is similar to bubble sort's, but its best case makes it suited for when the list is almost sorted or likely already sorted.
+Think of the original array as two sub-arrays -> sorted and unsorted arrays.
+The first element will always be sorted.

 [10, 5, 3, 8, 7]
 [5, 10, 3, 8, 7]